MeteSayan/algorithms-ts/sorting-algorithms/radix-sort/README.md

 # Radix Sort

 Radix Sort is a non-comparative sorting algorithm that works by distributing elements into buckets based on their individual digits or significant places.
-It processes the digits from the least significant place (LSD) to the most significant place (MSD) or vice versa, resulting in a stable sort
+It processes the digits from the least significant place (LSD) to the most significant place (MSD) or vice versa, resulting in a stable sort.

 ## How Radix Sort Works